 - Keep garbage cans and compost bins clean and secured.
 In addition to preying on rodents, coyotes are scavengers who will take advantage of any available food sources.

-- Keep your dog on leash when out walking, and never let your dog interact with a coyote.
+- Keep your dog on leash when out walking, and never let your dog interact with or chase a coyote.

 - Be extra vigilant in areas coyotes frequent – near golf courses, the edges of parks with overgrown vegetation or fields with tall grasses.